Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 ![image](https://user-images.githubusercontent.com/89932487/139701647-784c6b6d-62f8-428e-885d-48621bcb802f.png)

 Default Keybinds (No Modifiers)
-- L1 - Modifier Button & Left Shift
+- L1 - Modifier Button
 - L2 - Left Hand
 - R1 - Modifier Button & Engarde Modifier (This is the key you have to hold to use a spell in the left hand while wielding a weapon in the right!)
 - R2 - Right Hand